Quorum reached and meeting called to order at 16:05 UTC.

 - Mr. Fogel: create candidate elector list for license committee.
-Discussion of practical difficulties of forming an electorate from license-discuss@ and license-review@.
+Discussion of practical difficulties of forming an electorate from [email protected] and [email protected]

 - Mr. Fogel: work on a plan on splitting license list into recommended and other licenses.
 Delayed due to move.